Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### Regular apartment

-Regular apartments come without furniture, appliances, light fixtures, curtains or cookware.
-They are empty.
+Regular apartments are empty.
+They come without furniture, appliances, light fixtures, curtains or cookware.
 In Berlin, apartments must come with a stove and a sink.[^3] You must buy everything else yourself.
 You must also get an internet connection and find an electricity company.

-Regular apartments are a good **long-term solution**, because they are cheaper.
+Regular apartments are a good **long-term solution**, because the rent is cheaper and the lease is unlimited.
 There is a lot of competition for those apartments, so they are hard to find.

 A regular apartment is cheaper in the long term.
 Your rent is lower, because you don't rent the furniture with it.